boxbeam/RedLib/README.md

 	Command.fromStream(this.getResource("command.txt"), playerType).register("smite", listener);
 }
 ```
 You can give the command manager a `CommandArgumentType`, which tells it how to convert it from a String argument from a command to whatever type it represents.
+In this case, `Bukkit::getPlayer` is a `Function<String, Player>` which will convert the `String` argument to a `Player` for any command hook methods.
 We then pass it to the method which loads the command info from the file.
-Optionally, you can add a tab provider, which takes the `CommandSender` tab completing and returns a list of possible completions.
+Optionally, you can add a tab provider to the `CommandArgumentType`, which is a lambda that takes the `CommandSender` tab completing and returns a list of possible completions.
 The ones which don't match the partial argument the sender has already typed are automatically removed by the command manager.

 Default types you can use are: `int`, `double`, `string`, `float`, and `long`.

-We also specify a name for this `CommandArgumentType`, which we can now use in the command file:
+We also specify a name for this `CommandArgumentType`, `"player"` which we can now use in the command file:

 ```
-smite player:player* {
+smite player:target* {
 	permission smite.use
 	user player
 	help Smites the specified player
 	hook smite
 }
 ```
+The `CommandArgumentType` for `Player` is not included by default, but you don't need to define the type yourself.
+Since it's so common, it can be found at `CommandArgumentType.playerType`.

 Note the `*` at the end of the argument.
-This isn't required, but it means that, in the help screen, the command will be shown as `smite <player>` instead of `smite <player:player>`.
+This isn't required, but it means that, in the help screen, the command will be shown as `smite <target>` instead of `smite <player:target>`.
 Anyways, now that we have specified `player` as the argument type and registered it in the command file, so we can now use it in the listener:

 ```
 @CommandHook("smite")